luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 The program takes one or more filenames as command-line arguments and checks each one to determine if it exists in the directory from which the program is run.
 For each file, it prints a message indicating whether the file was found or not.

+### Environment

+- `env-var_environ.c`: This program demonstrates how to access and print the system's environment variables using the global variable `environ`.
+It iterates through the `environ` array and prints each environment variable to the standard output.